 Therefore, Dr. Gaston had reached the point at which he could not continue to work as an employee or as a relief worker and maintain a clear conscience.
 Many standard practices regarding medicine, vaccinations, and nutrition were contrary to his new research, understanding, and knowledge.
 It became imperative to purchase a practice or start one from scratch.

 He attempted to start a practice in two different locations near Bellbrook, Ohio, but failed to secure appropriate zoning.
 Eventually, in 1997, Dr. Gaston was faced with three choices: purchase a practice in Canyon City, CO; accept a position with Great Smokies Diagnostic Laboratory in Ashville, NC to head up their veterinary diagnostics division; or purchase a practice in Harrison, Ohio.
 Eventually, the decision was made to purchase Cincinnati Southwest Veterinary Care and move to Harrison, Ohio.
 Finally, in March 1998, in charge of all the decision-making, he had free reign to implement his new approach to veterinary medicine.
-While he expected widespread acceptance, he discovered that many clients in the practice viewed these as unwelcome or radical changes.
+While he expected widespread acceptance, he discovered that many clients in the practice viewed these changes as unwelcome.

 Many clients stayed during the transition but many left for other conventional practices in the area.
 Gradually, through word of mouth, more clients began coming from farther distances.
 The addition of chiropractic adjustments for animals in 2000 and acupuncture in 2003 has contributed to the wide area from which clients now come.
 Concerned, committed clients come from as far away as Columbus, Lexington, and Indianapolis to receive a unique style of care for their pets that is not available in other veterinary practices.
 Dr. Gaston is grateful to these individuals, and humbled to realize how many other veterinary practices that they pass on their way to Harrison.
 Dr. Gaston is committed to his clients, and their pets, to provide the best possible integrated care.